PUGEA/MLDA/README.md

 ## <a name="example" id="example"></a> Simulation Data

- We generated  two simulated datasets using our model based on the calculated hyperparameters and number of reads from the SEQC dataset.
-The two simulation datasets both used the Ensembl (NCBI37/hg19) as a reference.
+ We generated  a simulated dataset using our model based on the calculated hyperparameters and number of reads from the SEQC dataset.
+The simulation dataset used the Ensembl (NCBI37/hg19) as a reference.

 *   [Single-end simulation dataset].
-(50bp, 4 condition, 3 replicates for each condition, 2000 genes)
-*   [Paired-end simulation dataset].
 (50bp, 4 condition, 3 replicates for each condition, 2000 genes)

 &nbsp;